Diving bell: Deployment of a modern diving bell

-Diving bells are deployed over the side of the vessel or platform using a gantry or A-frame from which the clump weight and the bell are suspended.
+Diving bells are deployed over the side of the vessel or platform, or through a moonpool, using a gantry or A-frame from which the clump weight and the bell are suspended.
 On dive support vessels with in-built saturation systems the bell may be deployed through a moon pool.
 The bell handling system is also known as the launch and recovery system (LARS).

 The bell umbilical supplies gas to the bell gas panel, and is separate from the divers' excursion umbilicals, which are connected to the gas panel on the inside of the bell.
 The bell umbilical is deployed from a large drum or umbilical basket and care is taken to keep the tension in the umbilical low but sufficient to remain near vertical in use and to roll up neatly during recovery, as this reduces the risk of the umbilical snagging on underwater obstructions.

 Wet bell handling differs from closed bell handling in that there is no requirement to transfer the bell to and from the chamber system to make a pressure-tight connection, and that a wet bell will be required to maintain a finely controlled speed of descent and ascent and remain at a fixed depth within fairly close tolerances for the occupants to decompress at a specific ambient pressure, whereas a closed bell can be removed from the water without delay and the speed of ascent and descent is not critical.

-A bell diving team will usually include two divers in the bell, designated the working diver and bellman, though they may alternate these roles during the dive.
+A bell diving team will usually include two divers in the bell, designated as the working diver and bellman, though they may alternate these roles during the dive.
 The bellman is a stand-by diver and umbilical tender from the bell to the working diver, the operator of the on-board gas distribution panel, and has an umbilical about 2 m longer than the working diver to ensure that the working diver can be reached in an emergency.
 This can be adjusted by tying off the umbilicals inside the bell to limit deployment length, which must often be done in any case, to prevent the divers from approaching known hazards in the water.
-Depending on circumstances, there may also be a surface stand-by diver, with attendant in case there is an emergency where the surface diver could assist.
-The team be under the direct control of the diving supervisor and will also include a winch operator, and may include a dedicated surface gas panel operator.
+Depending on circumstances, there may also be a surface stand-by diver, with attendant, in case there is an emergency where a surface oriented diver could assist.
+The team will be under the direct control of the diving supervisor, will include a winch operator, and may include a dedicated surface gas panel operator.